UK Flag

 Of those ‘thrifty travellers' that are planning to spend less on their main holiday this year many agreed they are planning to be ‘cash careful' by:

-Setting a limit on the amount of spending money they have each day of their holiday (62%)
+Setting a limit on the amount of spending money they have each day of their travel for insurance over85s

 Not treating themselves to any new holiday clothes (45%)